agoutsmedt/biblionetwork/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Omitted the redundant "A Package for" from the title.

-* added the references describing the methods of my package in the description field of the DESCRIPTION file.
+* corrected the date that is now the date of this resubmission.